judepayne/similar-set/README.md

 # similar-set

-A tiny clojure library for doing set operations using a supplied matching function rather than an (implicit) equality test.
+A clojure library for doing set operations using a supplied matching function rather than an (implicit) equality test.
 Useful for fuzzy matches on Sets.
 For example this is useful if you want to want match lists of names but they may be formatting or spelling differences between the same name in two lists.